UFC 254: Background

 The event proceeded with local timing for prime time hours.
 The main card began at 10:00 pm (October 24) local time in Abu Dhabi, with a full preliminary card beginning at approximately 6:15 pm Gulf Standard Time.

 A UFC Lightweight Championship unification bout between current champion Khabib Nurmagomedov and interim champion Justin Gaethje (also former WSOF Lightweight Champion) served as the event headliner.
 The bout was briefly linked to UFC 253, but the date did not materialize and instead took place four weeks later.
 On September 17, the UFC announced the signing of former three-time Bellator Lightweight World Champion Michael Chandler, who served as backup and a potential replacement for this fight.

 A middleweight bout between former UFC Middleweight Champion Robert Whittaker and Jared Cannonier was initially scheduled to take place at UFC 248 in March.
-However, Whittaker pulled out due to personal reasons.
+However, Whittaker pulled out for personal reasons.
 The pairing was rescheduled for this event.

 Despite never being officially announced, a featherweight bout between The Ultimate Fighter: Latin America featherweight winner Yair Rodríguez and Zabit Magomedsharipov was expected to take place at the event.
 The pairing had been scheduled on two previous occasions, first at UFC 228 in September 2018 and then at UFC Fight Night: Smith vs. Rakić in August.
 However, Rodríguez pulled out of both events with injury.

 Magomed Ankalaev and Ion Cuțelaba first met in a light heavyweight bout at UFC Fight Night: Benavidez vs. Figueiredo, where Ankalaev won via controversial knockout.
 Due to the controversy of the stoppage, the UFC booked the rematch for UFC 249, on its original April 18 date.
 However, Ankalaev was forced to pull out of the event due to travel restrictions related to the COVID-19 pandemic.
 They were later rebooked for UFC 252, but Cuțelaba then pulled out after testing positive for COVID-19 and the bout was rescheduled for UFC Fight Night: Smith vs. Rakić.
 Cuțelaba tested positive yet again on the day of the event, resulting in another cancellation of this fight.
 In turn, they were rescheduled for a third time and met at this event.
 Promotional newcomer Isi Fitikefu weighed in as an alternate for this bout.